avo-hcemm/cfDNA-biomarkers-pipeline/README_mod1to6.md

 # biomarkersearch-pipeline

 This container provides a bioinformatics pipeline to identify biomarkers from sequencing data derived from human plasma samples.
-The biomarkers can be used in downstream clinical applications such as PCR-based screening and diagnostic tests.
+The identified biomarkers can be used in downstream clinical applications such as PCR-based screening and diagnostic tests.

 ---